bluerobotics/bluerobotics.github.io/brov2/specifications.md

 |                            | Gamepad Controller such as [Xbox](#) or [Logitech](#)                                                      | Gamepad Controller  such as [Xbox](#) or [Logitech](#)                                                          |
 |                            | [Analog video screen with RCA Input](#)                                                                    |                                                                                                                    |

+# Assembly

+Please look at our [Assembly Tutorial Page](/brov2/assembly) for more detailed assembly instructions.

 # Control Software

 Please look at our [ArduSub Documentation](http://ardusub.com/introduction/#overview) for more details on the control software.

+# Operation

+Please look at our [BlueROV2 Operation Page](/brov2/operation) for a detailed operating manual.

 # 3D Model